MojoAuth/mojoauth-blog/content/magic-link-authentication-using-jmt-in-node.md

 ```

-And finally we can process the request and login user to the app if the token is valid.
+And now finally we will be able to process the request of login user to the app if the token is valid.

 ```javascript